mapr-demos/racing-time-series/README.md

 * The current Web site only print the data of the current race
 * You can customise the race in TORCS but only the *Inferno* cars are emitting data to Streams.
+* The `demo` folder of the project is automatically loaded as a shared folder into the Vagrant virtual machine and accessible at `/vagrant`

 ## Data Flow - How this works?